clehr/clehr-blog/content/2019-05-05-Introduction-to-AI-with-hands-on/index.md

    ![download](./download_data_set.png)

-4. Save your will file (top2018.csv in our case) next to where your google collaboratory document is.
+4. Save your file (top2018.csv in our case) next to where your google collaboratory document is.

     ![top2018](./location_of_dataset.png)